puneethkotha/Zapd/README.md

-# EV Charge Station Finder and Slot Booking App using Flutter
+# Zapd - EV Charge Station Finder and Slot Booking App using Flutter

 Welcome to the open-source repository of the **EV Charge Station Finder and Slot Booking App**, developed by **Puneeth Kotha**.
 This Flutter-based application is designed to simplify the process of locating nearby electric vehicle (EV) charging stations and booking charging slots.
 As an open-source project, it welcomes contributions from the community to enhance the functionality and usability of the app.